State Bar Of Georgia Complaints And Grievances Lawyer

-- The Office of General Counsel of the State Bar of Georgia receives approximately 2,000 written complaints annually.
-A substantially larger number of dissatisfied clients contact the State Bar each year.
-Many complaints are resolved prior to the filing of a grievance with the help of the State Bar’s Consumer Assistance Program.
+- The Office of General Counsel of the State Bar of Georgia receives thousands of written complaints each year.
+The state bar’s Consumer Assistance Program helps with resolving many dissatisfied client complaints prior to the filing of a grievance.

-- Once a grievance is filed, the allegations are reviewed to see if they implicate one or more of the 61 Bar Rules which comprise the Georgia Rules of Professional Conduct.
-(For a listing of the Bar Rules, see pages H-28 through H-68 in the 2017-2018 Georgia Bar Journal Directory and Handbook, or State Bar website.)
-The Comments accompanying each Bar Rule help describe and interpret the meaning and purpose of the Rule.
+- Once a grievance is filed, the allegations are reviewed to see if they implicate one or more of the 61 Bar Rules that comprise the Georgia Rules of Professional Conduct.
+The comments accompanying each Bar Rule help describe and interpret the meaning and purpose of the rule.

 - Suspension [Bar Rule 4-102(b)(2)]

-Most of the Bar Rules are phrased as directives or imperatives (i.e. “shall” or “shall not”), although some of the Rules are aspirational (i.e. “may” or “should”).
-The “maximum” punishment for a violation of the various Rules is:
+Most of the Bar Rules are phrased as directives or imperatives (i.e. “shall” or “shall not”), although some of the rules are aspirational (i.e. “may” or “should”).
+The “maximum” punishment for a violation of the various Bar Rules is:

 - All grievances, submitted in writing, are reviewed by the Grievance Counsel.
 As part of the review process, the grievance is typically forwarded to the attorney, though the attorney is not obligated to respond at this step in the case.

 - The grievance is examined to determine if it accuses the attorney of a violation of any Bar Rules.